Vehicle registration plates of New South Wales: Previous general series

 From 1910 to 1939, registration plates for motorcycles consisted of black characters on a white background, and used all-numeric serials of up to five numbers.
 On 10 July 1939, the colour scheme was reversed to white characters on a black base, and a serial format of two letters followed by two numbers was introduced, running from AA-00 to ZZ-99, with the letters I and Q skipped for the reasons described above.
 On 14 November 1950, the serial format was expanded to two letters followed by three numbers, starting at AA-000.
 As with car plates, the colour scheme changed at this point to black characters on a yolk yellow base, with the yolk yellow in turn being replaced with lemon yellow in 1961.

 Since October 1980, motorcycles have been provided with one plate rather than two, and plates have been manufactured with reflective sheeting.
 The two-letter, three-number serial format was exhausted in August 1989, at which point the current format was introduced, consisting of three letters and two numbers, starting at ZZZ-99 and progressing backwards.
 In November 2009, a plate consisting of black characters on a white background was introduced, using the same serial format but starting at ABA-00 and progressing forwards.
 As of June 2023, H prefix are now issued and is nearing completion.
 I Prefix series started to be issued as of November 2024.
-Anticipate there will be a new series after the AAA-NN series will be exhausted by 2025 as an estimate only.
+Anticipate there will be a new series after the AAA-NN series will be exhausted for yellow series as the available new combinations for black on white was exhausted and unissued blocks have been allocated.
 Since October 2023, all motorcycle plates have switched the diamond separator to vertical.